danae/hku-makerskills/README.md

 I use a [PiTFT Plus 2.8" capacitive touch display](https://www.adafruit.com/product/2298) to easily access the terminal on the Pi Zero.
 It connects directly to the GPIO pins, so it doesn't need an extra HDMI or USB port.

 Unfortunately the [original AdaFruit tutorial](https://learn.adafruit.com/adafruit-pitft-28-inch-resistive-touchscreen-display-raspberry-pi/easy-install) didn't work due to certificate problems.
 I used [this script](https://forums.adafruit.com/viewtopic.php?f=24&t=54246&sid=19ba7b71b9dcca00a538d2da6d6121e3&start=15#p630193) proviced by AdaFruit support to install the PiTFT.

+One caveat is that I cannot use any SPI sensors while using the PiTFT, because the driver claims the SPI drives so that is not accessible to other programs.
+In the end product I thus did not use the PiTFT display in favor of ohter sensors.
+Moreover the PiTFT seems to be only useable with a GPIO bridge, because the redirected header pins are hidden between the display and the Pi.

 ## Using sensors and other inputs